 - (1) An organisation that holds health information must, at the request of the individual to whom the information relates and without excessive delay or expense, provide the individual with access to the information.

+- Such requests can be made in writing and forwarded to: The Privacy Officer

+PO BOX 42

+Raymond Terrace NSW 2324

+Or by email: council@portstephens.nsw.gov.au

 Note.
 Division 3 (Access to health information) of Part 4 contains provisions applicable to private sector persons in connection with the matters dealt with in this clause.
-Access to health information held by public sector agencies may also be available under the Government Information (Public Access) Act 2009 or the State Records Act 1998. - (2) An organisation is not required to comply with a provision of this clause if: - (a) the organisation is lawfully authorised or required not to comply with the provision concerned, or - (b) non-compliance is otherwise permitted (or is necessarily implied or reasonably contemplated) under an Act or any other law (including the State Records Act 1998).
+Access to health information held by public sector agencies may also be available under the Government Information (Public Access) Act 2009 or the State Records Act 1998.

+- (3) An organisation is not required to comply with a provision of this clause if: - (a) the organisation is lawfully authorised or required not to comply with the provision concerned, or - (b) non-compliance is otherwise permitted (or is necessarily implied or reasonably contemplated) under an Act or any other law (including the State Records Act 1998).